 - look for vacancies on employer or recruitment websites

 - call employers yourself - you should make them aware that you want to start an apprenticeship under the Apprenticeships programme

 - contact your local training supplier(s) who may be aware of vacancies

 Find apprenticeship training

-Once you are in employment and have agreed with your employer that you can become an apprentice, simply contact a local Apprenticeship training supplier who will check your eligibility and register your interest in training when it is available.
+Once you are in employment and have agreed with your employer that you can become an apprentice, simply contact a local Apprenticeship training contractor who will check your eligibility and register your interest in training when it is available.

-Your training supplier will then meet with you and your employer to discuss your apprenticeship and training needs.
+Your training contractor will then meet with you and your employer to discuss your apprenticeship and training needs.
 They will develop and agree a training plan with you both.